LiadOz/hacking-import-presentation/slides.md

 Problem: We have a python package that can only be installed on linux hosts.
 While production does run on linux, in development some of the developers use MacOS.

-Solution: Create a new finder: for packages that are not found with the standard finder, it uses a proxy module from a remote linux host.
+Solution: Create a new finder - for packages that are not found with the standard finder, it uses a proxy module from a remote linux host.

 <!--We will use classic rpyc to import the module in a remote host.
 In rpyc you set up a rpyc server instance on a given host, then any client can run python code on that server-->